 6 Easy Ways to Extend Your Laptop’s Battery Life

-This post was written by the Lenovo Companion App Content Team.
+This is part of a new weekly series featuring content written by the Lenovo Companion App Content Team

 Laptops are our gateways to all things online.
 Your high-powered Lenovo or Think notebook will follow you from home to office to coffee shops and back, hour after hour…as long as you take a few steps to maximize the battery’s power.